-- Businesses either fail, stay in the same place for years, or they continuously grow and expand.
-There are reasons behind these patterns.
+- Businesses either fail, stay in the same place for years or they continuously grow and expand.
+There are reasons behind these growth patterns.

-- Business growth needs finances in order to ensure that growth through expanded premises, more resources, new machinery, etc.
+- Business growth needs finance in order to ensure growth through expanded premises, more resources, new machinery, etc.

-- With these financial responsibilities to guarantee your successful business growth, there are some tax and financial subtleties you should know about.
+- With these financial responsibilities come tax and financial subtleties that you should know about.

 As your business grows and expands, you will face choices as to how that growth is financed.
 In some cases, the business may be sufficiently profitable that future growth plans can be financed from internally-generated capital.
 In most cases, it will be necessary to look to external finance in order to secure the funds your business needs to grow.